-- 1. A poultry farm produces 479 eggs on Monday and 235 eggs on Tuesday.
-How many eggs in total are produced in these two days? - 2.
-Aisha receives ₹500 from her grandmother.
+- \overbrace{H}^{H} Solve the following word problems, in your notebook. - A poultry farm produces 479 eggs on Monday and 235 eggs on Tuesday.
+How many eggs in total are produced in these two days? - Aisha receives ₹500 from her grandmother.
 She spends ₹427 and saves the rest.
-How much money does she save? - 3.
-Ali has 72 crayons.
+How much money does she save?
+All her 22 acroups the distributer than acrually append 6 friends.
+How many areas - Ali has 72 crayons.
 He distributes them equally among 9 friends.
-How many crayons does each friend get?
+How many cr does each friend get?